Chon2020/GRFB-Unet/README.md

 ## Abstract
 ******
-Tactile paving plays a crucial role in the travel of visually impaired, and assists them to find the way forward.
-Therefore, it is quite meaningful to identify the regions and trends of tactile paving to support the independent walking of the visually impaired.
-Visual segmentation technology shows potential to segment the regions of tactile paving, and the shapes of these regions can be used to further check the road trends.
-To effectively improve the accuracy and robustness of tactile paving segmentation, a novel tactile paving segmentation method that combines UNet network and multi-scale feature extraction is proposed in this work.
-The structure of group receptive field block (GRFB) has been embedded into the basic UNet network to obtain multi-scale receptive fields of the tactile paving.
-Aiming to enhance the computational efficiency, the strategy of group convolution is adopted to combine with GRFB module.
-Meanwhile, small-scale convolution is used after each group convolution to achieve cross-channel information interaction and integration, aiming to extract more abundant high-level features.
-In this paper, we have constructed the dataset of tactile paving in various scenarios, and labeled them for experimental evaluation.
-Furthermore, a comparative analysis with the typical networks and structure modules has been demonstrated in details.
-The experimental results show that the proposed network achieves the best overall performance among those compared networks on tactile paving segmentation, and provides a valuable reference for the segmentation of tactile paving.
+Tactile paving plays a crucial role in the travel of visually impaired people.
+Therefore, it is quite meaningful to identity the shape and location of tactile paving to support the mobility of the visually impaired, and visual segmentation technology is suitable of this task.
+To effectively improve the accuracy and robustness of tactile paving segmentation, a novel tactile paving segmentation method that combines UNet network and multi-scale feature extraction is proposed in this paper.
+It adds the structure of group receptive field block (GRFB) in the UNet network to obtain multi-scale receptive fields of the tactile paving.
+This method uses group convolution to reduce its calculation complexity.
+Meantime, small-scale convolution is used after each group convolution to achieve cross-channel information interaction and integration, aiming to extract more abundant high-level features.
+In this paper, we have constructed the dataset of tactile paving in various scenarios, and labeled for experimental evaluation.
+Furthermore, a comparative analysis with the typical networks and structure modules have been demonstrated in details.
+The experimental results show that the proposed network achieves the best performance among those compared networks on tactile paving segmentation, and provides a valuable reference for the detection of tactile paving.

 ## Experimental results
 ****